-Figure 11: Frequency histogram for LiDAR surface deviation from vegetated check point values (VVA)
+Figure 13: Frequency histogram for lidar surface deviation from vegetated check point values (VVA)

-LiDAR Relative Vertical Accuracy
+Lidar Relative Vertical Accuracy

 Relative vertical accuracy refers to the internal consistency of the data set as a whole: the ability to place an object in the same location given multiple flight lines, GPS conditions, and aircraft attitudes.
-When the LiDAR system is well calibrated, the swath-to-swath vertical divergence is low (<0.10 meters).
+When the lidar system is well calibrated, the swath-to-swath vertical divergence is low (<0.10 meters).
 The relative vertical accuracy was computed by comparing the ground surface model of each individual flight line with its neighbors in overlapping regions.
-The average (mean) line to line relative vertical accuracy for the Clark Fork Bitterroot, Montana LiDAR project was 0.096 feet (0.029 meters) (Table 14, Figure 12).
+The average (mean) line to line relative vertical accuracy for the Cascade County Lidar project was 0.017 meters (Table 13, Figure 14).